 For example, a change in plans could set off an alcohol-dependent person’s aggression because they were not ready for the unexpected delay in something happening or receiving something.

 If a person were to threaten you while you were drunk, rather than think clearly, the alcohol’s depressant qualities might have you stand up to the occasion like you are macho instead.

-This manufactured testosterone is sometimes misused amongst bodybuilders to improve their gain and athletic performance so they can bench press more weight at once.
+Bodybuilders sometimes misuse this manufactured testosterone to improve their gain and athletic performance so they can bench press more weight at once.

 While anybody prescribed anabolic steroids can become addicted to them, bodybuilders have a higher likelihood of addiction because their body relies on them to maintain athletic performance and for their bodies to function overall.

-Bodybuilders that stop taking anabolic steroids may experience appetite loss, feeling restless, rising and falling in mood, and desiring more of the steroids.
+Bodybuilders who stop taking anabolic steroids may experience appetite loss, feeling restless, rise and fall in mood, and desire more steroids.